quicwg/version-negotiation/draft-schinazi-quic-version-negotiation.md

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{RFC2119}} {{!RFC8174}}
+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{RFC2119}} {{RFC8174}}
 when, and only when, they appear in all capitals, as shown here.

 # Version Negotiation Mechanism

-The mechanism defined in this document is straightforward: the client supports a set of ordered versions V_0 ...
-V_N.
-Its Initial packet is sent using the oldest version that the client supports (V_0) and then lists all of the compatible
+The mechanism defined in this document is straightforward: the client maintains a list of QUIC versions it supports, ordered by preference.
+Its Initial packet is sent using the version that the server is most likely to support (in practice, this will generally be the oldest version the client supports);
-{{compatible-versions}} versions that the client supports in the supported_versions field of its transport parameters {{supported-versions}}.
+that Initial packet then lists all of the other compatible versions ({{compatible-versions}}) that the client supports in the supported_compatible_versions field of its transport parameters ({{compat-vers-tp}}).
 The server then selects its preferred version and responds with that version in all of its future packets (except for Retry, as below).
-It also inserts the selected version in the version field of its transport parameters.
+It also inserts the selected version in the negotiated_compatible_version field of its transport parameters.

 The server MUST NOT select a version not offered by the client.
 The client MUST validate that the version in the server's packets is one of the versions that it